balmli/com.systemair/README.md

 #### 0.9.4

+- Fixed: An issue about setting modes between Auto and manual
+- Fixed: Missing check for IAM / password when adding the device
 - Systemair IAM Cloud: Added polling interval to Advanced settings.
 Default is 30 seconds.
 - Fixed README
 - Renamed 'Systemair HVAC adapter' to 'Systemair Z-wave'